Design & Technology

 KS1

-Learning in KS1 builds on the experience drawn upon in EYFS.
+Learning in KS1 builds on EYFS experience.
 The cycle of ‘design, create and evaluate’ is formally introduced to pupils.
 When designing, they communicate their ideas verbally and by using simple drawings, making templates and prototypes.
 Pupils learn about basic mechanisms such as sliders and levers and wheels and axles.
-This forms the foundation of more complex mechanisms in KS2.
+This forms the foundation for more complex mechanisms in KS2.
 They learn how to make basic freestanding structures and how to join materials together.
-When evaluating, pupils can make simple judgments and improvements for theirs and others' work.
+When evaluating, pupils can make simple judgments and suggest improvements for their own and others' work.
 In food and nutrition, pupils learn how to prepare simple fruit and vegetables, without the use of a heat source.
-Pupils have the opportunity to complete two projects within the same D&T domain, therefore they are able to act upon their evaluation to make improvements within their new designs.
+Pupils have the opportunity to complete two projects within each D&T domain, enabling them to act upon their evaluation to make improvements within their new designs.

 KS2